 - Quizzes: Quizzes include multiple choice, true/false, matching and short answer questions.
 The quizzes are designed to give you a solid base of gerontology terms and general knowledge.
-Quizzes are 'open-book,' i.e., you may refer to course materials while taking each quiz.
+Quizzes are 'open-book,' i.e., you may refer to all course materials while taking each quiz.
 Even though they are open book, it is very doubtful that you will do well on the Quizzes if you fail to read/view all the assigned materials before beginning the Quiz.
 They are timed and must be completed in one sitting. - 2.
-Journal Entry Post (JE): In an effort to personalize this course for each student, I use the Journal function in BlackBoard.
-JE content is seen only by the Instructor and submitter - not other students.
-The JE should reflect your personal opinions backed up by documented facts/information, i.e., citations, from assigned readings and videos.
+Essay on Family Life: Your Essay will focus on family dynamics, personal reactions to various living situations, and the relationship between patient and doctor.
+It is seen only by the Instructor and submitter not other students and therefore offers a more private interaction.
+However, some topics in gerontology may be considered sensitive by some people, e.g., death and dying, sexuality and aging, elder abuse.
+The Essay format will provide confidentiality for discussion, but if you find these types of topics too distressing, you should speak with your Advisor about replacing GERO 100 with a different elective.
+The Essay should reflect a student's personal opinions backed up by documented facts/information, i.e., citations, from assigned readings and videos. - Final Exam: There will be one comprehensive online exam at the end of the semester which covers all the materials in the course.
+It will be a mix of multiple choice and short answer questions.
+It is a timed test and is not open book.
+A study guide will be made available a few days before the exam.